ray-project/ray/doc/source/workflows/concepts.rst

     # Run the workflow until it completes and returns the output
     assert workflow.run(dag) == 101

-    # Or you can run it asynchronously and fetching the output via 'ray.get'
+    # Or you can run it asynchronously and fetch the output via 'ray.get'
     output_ref = workflow.run_async(dag)
     assert ray.get(output_ref) == 101

 Once started, a workflow's execution is durably logged to storage.
-On system failure, workflows can be resumed on any Ray cluster with access to the storage.
+On system failure, the workflow can be resumed on any Ray cluster with access to the storage.

 When executing the workflow DAG, workflow tasks are retried on failure, but once they finish successfully and the results are persisted by the workflow engine, they will never be run again.

 .. code-block:: python
-    :caption: Run the workflow:
+    :caption: Retrieve the output:

-    # configure the storage with "ray.init".
-A default temporary storage is used by
+    # configure the storage with "ray.init" or "ray start --head --storage=<STORAGE_URI>"
-    # by the workflow if starting without Ray init.
+    # A default temporary storage is used by by the workflow if starting without
+    # Ray init.
     ray.init(storage="/tmp/data")
     assert output.run(workflow_id="run_1") == 101
     assert workflow.get_status("run_1") == workflow.WorkflowStatus.SUCCESSFUL
     assert workflow.get_output("run_1") == 101
+    # workflow.get_output_async returns an ObjectRef.
+    assert ray.get(workflow.get_output_async("run_1")) == 101

 Objects
 ~~~~~~~
 Large data objects can be stored in the Ray object store.
-References to these objects can be passed into and returned from tasks.
-Objects are checkpointed when initially returned from a task.
-After checkpointing, the object can be shared among any number of workflow tasks at memory-speed via the Ray object store.
+References to these
+objects can be passed into and returned from tasks.
+Objects are checkpointed
+when initially returned from a task.
+After checkpointing, the object can be
+shared among any number of workflow tasks at memory-speed via the Ray object
+store.

 .. code-block:: python
     :caption: Using Ray objects in a workflow: